 The purpose of this Section is to provide a summary of the findings of the Appraisal of Flood Risk of the Masterplan design options for the regeneration of Cinderford Northern Quarter, based on the Strategic Flood Risk Assessment (SFRA).
-The Appraisal involved a review of the latest Level 2 SFRA data, consideration of the guiding principles for the appraisal process, an appraisal of the options and a number of conclusions and recommendations which are summarised here.
+The Appraisal involved a review of the Level 2 SFRA data, consideration of the guiding principles for the appraisal process, an appraisal of the options through to the AAP Submission Draft and the iterative development of the AAP in relation to flood risk and a number of conclusions and recommendations which are summarised here.